miguelgrinberg/python-engineio/docs/server.rst

 identifier for the client.
 All the events from a client will use the same ``sid`` value.

+The ``connect`` handler is the place where the server can perform authentication.
+The value returned by this handler is used to determine if the connection is accepted or rejected.
+When the handler does not return any value (which is the same as returning ``None``) or when it returns ``True`` the connection is accepted.
+If the handler returns ``False`` or any JSON compatible data type (string, integer, list or dictionary) the connection is rejected.
+A rejected connection triggers a response with a 401 status code.

 The ``data`` argument passed to the ``'message'`` event handler contains application-specific data provided by the client with the event.